Fire Cadets

 • Fight real fires in controlled scenarios using propane props;

-• Cut apart cars using vehicle extrication equipment;
+• Learn to use vehicle extrication equipment;

 • Practice search and rescue techniques;